selvamuthukumaran1/data-science-and-artificial-intelligence/README.md

 # data-science-and-artificial-intelligence
-intellipaat course
-This repository contains basic programming files to easily understand data science and artificial intelligence
+This repository contains basic programming files to easily understand data science and artificial intelligence.